CMSgov/beneficiary-fhir-data/rfcs/0000-monorepo.md

 Once the migration has been completed, the original repositories should be archived, via the Settings page for each repository in GitHub.

+During the migration, developers should be encouraged to spend time updating Confluence, JIRA, etc.
+A full "code freeze" would be excessive, but at the same time, patches made against the old projects will likely not apply cleanly against the new ones.

-A brief post about the transition should also be published to the Blue Button site and Google Group.
+Afterwards, a brief post about the transition should also be published to the Blue Button site and Google Group.

 ### Proposed Solution: Unresolved Questions
 [Proposed Solution: Unresolved Questions]: #proposed-solution-unresolved-questions

 The following questions need to be resolved before this RFC is submitted for final comment:

-* Will we try to sneak in any renames/refactorings as part of this?
-    * Probably should!
-It'd be a great time to standardize project names, package names, etc.
+* (none at this time)

 ### Proposed Solution: Drawbacks
 [Proposed Solution: Drawbacks]: #proposed-solution-drawbacks